USA Textiles EPR: What’s coming for producers in California, New York and now Washington

 What to watch for in 2025

-• Updates on multi-state compliance alignment strategies
+• Increasing pressure for multi-state compliance strategies

 How Valpak can help